 Because the kidneys impact other areas of the body, the changes that occur as a result of acute kidney injury impact many other bodily systems, as well.
 When kidney function is reduced over a long period of time it can become chronic, as chronic kidney disease.
-Sadly, kidney disease typically goes undetected until approximately 70% of the kidney is no longer functioning.
+Sadly, chronic kidney disease typically goes undetected without proper monitoring with lack of identification until 65-70% of the kidney is no longer functioning.

 Acute kidney injury is not a breed-specific condition, but does seem to occur more often in older animals.
-It can be the result of trauma, medications, poisoning, infection or blockage of the urinary tract due to stones, crystals, or tumors.
-One of the most common poisons to be aware of is antifreeze because it contains ethylene glycol, which is highly toxic to the kidneys.
+It can be the result of trauma, medications, toxicity, upper urinary tract infection, or blockage of the urinary tract due to stones, crystals, or tumors.
+Some of the most common poisons to be aware of are antifreeze because it contains ethylene glycol, lily flowers, and NSAIDS (e.g., ibuprofen, naproxen).

 It’s crucial to notice the signs of acute kidney injury, which include: